alan-turing-institute/open-research-community-management/project-management/1-1-meetings/Vicky-Hellon/weekly-meetings.md

 * Documents Documents Documents!

 #### What did you struggle with?
-* BM not being here- been hard to push back on certain requests etc and get the academic angle
+* BM not being here- been hard to push back on certain requests etc and get the academic angle.
+* EK - Speak to TP about this if possible but let me know if nothing happens.

 #### What would you like to work on next week?
 * Review onboarding document for funded projects and plan how to engage with them from a community perspective
-* Get workshop booked and more finalisation round that
+* Get workshop booked and more finalisation round that.

 #### Where do you need help?
 * Support on transparency for funding available!

 #### Any other topics
-N/A
+* EK - I will sort out comms contacts for Roche and a regular meeting.

 ## Date 27 July 2022